Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Spray Painting vs. Brushing and Rolling

 I'm a big fan of spray painting cabinets instead of brushing and rolling them.
 If you've taken the time to remove bumpy brush and roller texture from the original paint job, why create new brush and roller texture when you can spray the cabinets instead for a smoother look?
-This is not to say you can't get a nice finish with a brush and roller, but you will achieve a noticeably smoother finish painting cabinets with a sprayer.
+You can get a nice finish with a brush and roller, but you will achieve a noticeably smoother finish painting cabinets with a sprayer.
 The key is to use a good paint sprayer for your cabinets and the right spray tip size.

 How Many Coats You'll Need